Jonathan2251/lbd/source/about.rst

 Version 12.0.14, not released yet.

+  gpu.rst: Table More Desciptive Name and Cuda term in GPU and Desciption, Table Mapping saxpy code. gpu.rst: Table More Desciptive Name for Cuda term in Fermi GPU and Desciption. llvmstructure.rst: table: C, llvm-ir and Cpu0. lvmstructure.rst: note What and how the ISA of Cpu0 be selected

 Version 12.0.13.9, Released November 30, 2023.

   gpu.rst: Table More Desciptive Name and Cuda term in GPU and Desciption,